proxytranslation/user-docs/faq/secure-login.md

 ![Cookie header](../img/cookie_header.jpg)

 9.)
-Pass it to the Proxy: go back to your project and click on Content.
-Paste the entire content in the Scanning cookies field.<br>
+Pass it to the Proxy: go back to your project and click on **Content**.
+Paste the entire content in the **Scanning cookies** field.<br>

 ![Passing the cookie to the proxy](/img/pass_cookie.jpg)

 10.)
-Click on Scan manually and specify the required scanning settings.
+Click on **Scan manually** and specify the required scanning settings.
 You will receive an e-mail notification once scanning is ready and new content is available for translation.